Reputable Mississippi Medical Liability Attorneys Handle Complex Defective Drug Cases

 Get help from our skilled Mississippi drug liability attorneys

 The legal team of Merkel & Cocke has built a reputation for quality legal services.
 A one of the largest plaintiff’s law firms in the state, we are the firm that other lawyers rely on when referring their most complex cases, such as drug liability matters.
-We handle defective drug and personal injury cases from our home office in Clarksdale, where we also assist injured parties throughout Mississippi, including Tupelo, Jackson, and across the Gulf Coast region.
+We handle defective drug and personal injury cases from our home office in Clarksdale, where we also assist injured parties throughout Mississippi, including Tupelo, Jackson, Cleveland, Indianola, and across the Gulf Coast region.
 We also handle defective product cases in Tennessee and Arkansas.
 To schedule a free consultation, call us today at 662-627-9641 or complete our contact form.